 - Have ready to hand carry important documents – Visit the List of important Documents for more information.

 Whether you are sheltering in place or asked to move to a safe location, having a 72 hour kit, that is portable and easy to find, will ensure you have what you need in an emergency situation.
 The kit should include: a three-day supply of nonperishable food and water per person, a flashlight with extra batteries, change of clothes, medications, cash, a first aid kit, sanitary and toilet supplies and important documents.
 If you have children also include, small games/toys for entertainment purposes.
-Guidance for putting together an emergency kit can be found on website.
+Guidance for putting together an emergency kit can be found on The Homeland Security website.

 A “go-bag” is just as it sounds, the bag you will pick up when you are ready to leave post.
 You can have a go-bag prepack or you can print a list of items for packing your bag just before you leave.
 Each member of the family should have a bag that is manageable for them to transport.
 Include in your bag all the documentation mentioned above, weather appropriate clothing, work appropriate clothing, something to entertain (toys, games, books, etc.), some snacks and water, necessary medical items such as drug/eye glass prescriptions and medical records, toiletries and sanitary items, cell phones and power cords, cash and credit cards, and other items that can sustain you for a short while.